-The Foundation Film Society is a fun and easy-going society for all the movie lovers on campus.
-Once a week we will show a movie which connects to the subject matter that is being discussed that week in FYP.
+The Foundation Film Society is a fun and easygoing society for all movie lovers on campus.
+We show movies which connect to the subject matter that is being discussed that week in FYP, often featuring tutors giving a brief lecture beforehand.
+It's a break from your reading, and excuse to eat popcorn, a FREE movie.
+What more could you want?

-The Haliburton
+The Haliburton Society